 Our guest speakers are women who have chosen to live a creative life.
 Together we’ll unpack what it means to be creative and how to go about expressing your own ideas, thoughts and emotions in whatever form you want to work in, whether it’s weaving, designing, sculpting or performing.

 We’ll learn about the vision, discipline and pleasures that come from exploring and expressing our inner selves.

-Enjoy a full day of talks and a delicious lunch.
+Enjoy a full day of discussion and lunch.

 In conversation with Tracy Lines.
 Jo Neville is a paper artist and the artist-in-residence at Q Station, the former quarantine station in Manly.
 Jo’s creative practice is inspired by the site’s history and abundance of native flora and fauna, a welcome contrast to her years based in Darlinghurst where she ran her bespoke stationery wonderland and studio.
 Her work ranges from large-scale installations to small bouquets of paper flowers and involves all forms of paper, from newspaper to old books, sheet music and wallpaper.
 Jo has created paper installation for clients such as Tiffany and Co, Domayne and Vogue and custom art works for private clients.